-Localhost is a machine which a web server can be accessed from directly in your computer.
+The term Localhost is a machine which a web server can be accessed by network administrators from directly the computer.
 It allows you to develop web project on your system without having to upload the project to an internet hosted sever.

-Localhost is a neat website for testing if your PHP site is running.
+Localhost is a development tool for testing if your PHP site is running.
 Point website visitors to localhost instead and you will see what it looks like if they do not have your page cached.
-Useful for testing changes and making sure that things still work.
+Useful for testing changes and making sure that things still work in network interface hardware.

 What does localhost mean?
-For the majority of people it refers to a specific server or device with an address.
+For most people, it refers to a specific server or device with an address.
 Most people associate domain names like Amazon.com or pinterest.com with a server or device that can handle those requests (in this example, www.amazon.com, 126.96.36.199).

-Localhost is a virtual server.
-To access localhost – you need to use IP 127.0.0.1.
+Localhost is a virtual server, sometimes, with a Self-Signed Certificate.
+To access localhost – you need to use IP 127.0.0.1 in your browser address bar.
 You can also use the hostname localhost to access the same server .
 127.0.0.1 stands for localhost and ::1 stands for ipv6 localhost

 localhost refused to connect

 Localhost server Refused To Connect The Error Is This Because Of Website Hosting On Windows Platform Or Is It Because of my Computer Configuration.
 If You Have Already Received This Error Then Try These Things To Fix This Problem.

 Ever struggled to get WordPress up and running on localhost server?
 I have.
 I was trying to put some plugins onto a local WordPress install, but an error was stopping me from doing so.
 I had to do some googling to find the right solution.
 Now, I’m going to show you how to fix this problem for good.